You are here

 Level(s) – European framework for sustainable buildings

 In 2017 the Commission launched Level(s) and thereby created an EU framework for assessing and reporting the sustainability performance of buildings throughout their life cycle – from design and construction to use and end-of-life.
-Level(s) thereby builds up on the goals of the Green Deal and the EU's Circular Economy Action Plan and supports the construction sector's efforts to reduce the consumption of resources and energy.
+Level(s) thereby builds on the goals of the Green Deal and the EU's Circular Economy Action Plan and supports the construction sector's efforts to reduce resource and energy consumption.

-Level(s) is not about creating a new certification system for buildings.
+Level(s) is not aiming to create a new certification system for buildings.
 Rather, the voluntary assessment and reporting framework is intended to provide a 'common European language' to report the sustainability performance of buildings and make it comparable, as well as to identify opportunities for improvement from design to the end of the life cycle.
 Level(s) is based on six macro-objectives for sustainability:

 • Greenhouse gas emissions along a building's life cycle